vapreace/Python-projects/number_guessing_game/README.md

 ## Features

-- ASCII art introduction for a visually appealing start.
 - Clear and concise rules explanation.
 - Interactive guessing with user feedback to guide the game.
 - Utilizes an efficient algorithm to guess the number within 10 attempts.